bhautikj/MeshFu/README.md

 MeshFu a library that uses assimp to generate compressed, optimised meshes.
 These lightweight (small size, preprocessed) meshes can then be loaded by libMeshfu at runtime without having to link against assimp and the memory and computational overhead that entails.
 On the display end, only VBOs are used, with an abstract wrapper that supports both native cinder VBOs and bloomtimes excellent cinder-glkit VBOs.

 It is important to note that a fork of assimp is needed for the mesh packing utility (I make use of morph targets, which are not in the master build for assimp) and that the example code require forked versions of cinder/cinder_es2 as well (small changes related to how the shader is interfaced with).
-See *Building from scratch* below for more info.
+See *Building base libraries* below for more info.

 Mesh packing?
 Why?
 ------------------